SJECollins/pixels-arcade/README.md

 The boss drops bombs and the tank has lives now.
 The bombs fall at a set interval but may update so it's more random?
 Also considering a progressive level system with different layouts of invaders, increasing speeds, different types of enemies.
 But lets not get ahead of ourselves.

 **03/07** Okay, so now there's 3 levels.
 The invaders and boss increase their speed when they respawn.
 It's rough, and it was a headache, but the rudiments are there.
 It plays through and it triggers win or lose correctly so.
 There's definitely a nicer way to do it, but it was pretty fun.

+**31/08** Updated to fix a bug in level 2.
+Was scratching my head over why the right hand side of the invaders were wrapping when they reached the right hand side of the screen.
+Duh, because I was using invaders.length and the length of that array was one less than the other two.
+A bit hackily, I changed the array, so their pattern is different to what it was before.
+Obviously, there's a way to keep the pattern I wanted originally and prevent the wrapping (probably implementing an if statement changing the for loop depending on current level), but my hacky way was a quick way to fix it.
+And it's nice to pop in a fix a bug quickly when I'm working on something else.

 ## Simon
 - [From Free Code Camp](https://www.youtube.com/watch?v=n_ec3eowFLQ&ab_channel=freeCodeCamp.org)